nerdsofalltrades/gdpr-cookie-monster/README.md

 ```
 <script>
+if (!window.noat) {
-window.noat = {
+  window.noat = {};
+}
-  cookieConsent: {
+window.noat.cookieConsent = {
   text: 'Use your text why you are using Cookies here',
   privacyPolicyText: 'The title of the cookie policy link',
   privacyPolicyUrl: 'The URL to the cookie policy',
   deny: 'The deny button title',
   allow: 'The allow button title'
-  }
-}
+};
 </script>
 ```